MorphiaOrg/morphia/docs/reference/content/guides/annotations.md

 ```

 There are two pieces to this annotation that are mutually exclusive.
 The first group of parameters are considered legacy.
 They are safe
- to use since but are unlikely to survive past the 1.x series.
-These options and more have been conglomerated in the `@Field` annotation.
+ to use but are unlikely to survive past the 1.x series.
+These options and more have been conglomerated in the `@IndexOptions`
+ annotation.

 | Parameter           | Usage           |
 | ------------------- | --------------  |